-This paper provides an account of how the metaphor of ‘therapist as host’ can shape therapeutic practice.
-It describes a range of ways in which those seeking counselling can be welcomed to the experience of therapy.
-Particular attention is paid to welcoming children.
-Considerations relating to the physical aesthetics of consulting rooms, marketing, documentation and the use of websites are discussed.
+It begins with a paper from Jodi Aman, in the USA, which provides an account of how the metaphor of ‘therapist as host’ can shape therapeutic practice.
+Jodi describes a number of sparkling ways in which those seeking counselling can be welcomed to the experience of therapy.

 The second part of this journal focuses on ‘Considerations of place’.
 Mark Trudinger’s paper, ‘Maps of violence, maps of hope: Using place and maps to explore identity, gender, and violence’ invites us to consider the significance of ‘place’ in the formation of identity and therefore to the endeavour of therapeutic and community work.
 Manja Visschedijk provides a reflection on this same topic.
 This is an exciting new area for narrative practice and we look forward to seeing how practitioners take up these ideas in their own contexts!

 The next two papers offer creative examples of outsider-witness practices.
 A paper by Debra Smith and Jeanette Gibson describes the ‘Inside/Outside’ program in which members of the community were invited into a prison to witness the stories of those incarcerated, and vice-versa.
 And Michelle Fraser conveys how the West Street Centre has developed a series of ‘community days’ in order to bring together feminist, therapeutic and community development aspirations.
 We hope by including creative examples of outsider witness work that others may be tempted to try something different and in their own ways.